Factory jack upgrade for most 98-09 Crown Victorias!

 Installation will go easier if you have a welder, or a spot welder.
 Otherwise you’ll need to drill holes and install nuts and bolts (preferably with the nuts on the side facing into the fender for aesthetics).

 Once the backing plate is installed, the jack will simply mount (as shown in the pictures below) and the hold-down will keep it in place.
-This upgrade won’t decrease your lap times, or improve your acceleration, but it is cleaner looking and gives you more room to hide an amp behind your spare tire!
+This upgrade won’t decrease your lap times or improve your acceleration, but it is cleaner looking and gives you more room to hide an amp behind your spare tire!

-Copyright 2009 - PontiacPerformance.Net
+Copyright - PontiacPerformance.Net